 Racism means thinking that some people are better than others because of the colour of their skin, race, cultural identity, or ethnicity.
 Racism happens when people are treated unfairly based on their race or ancestry, either by individuals, groups of people, or by larger systems.

-We don’t want racism or discrimination anywhere in our schools or communities, but we know it still happens.
+Racism and discrimination are not acceptable anywhere in our schools or communities, but we know it still happens.
 Everyone’s culture, race, and ancestry are important, and schools should be places of respect and belonging where everyone feels included, valued, and proud of who they are.

 It is important to understand the impacts of Canada’s history of colonialism and racism.
 We need to listen to and learn from people who have experienced or are experiencing racism and work together to create a culture of belonging for all students and staff.
 All school districts in B.C. must have codes of conduct, and independent school authorities must have policies against racism and discrimination that follow the B.C.
 Human Rights Code.